 I’ll typically use the juices to cook rice with (so that it tastes wonderful too) or freeze for another time when I have plenty of vegetables to sauté.
 This recipe also pairs well with my sweet potato fries or stuffed acorn squash.

 A word about buying chicken

 If you can chicken from a local farmer who allows them to roam freely, even better.
-The reality is that chickens raised by more industrialized companies allow the birds to be raised in conditions that don’t allow for their own good health.
+The reality is that chickens raised by industrial companies live in conditions that aren’t good for their health.

-They typically will eat grubs and other insects and have their diets supplemented with some corn (preferably non-GMO), other grains, and ingredients necessary to be healthy throughout their life before heading to slaughter.
+They typically will eat grubs and other insects freely.
+And they’ll have their diets supplemented with some corn (preferably non-GMO), other grains, and ingredients necessary to be healthy throughout their life before heading to slaughter.

 This would usually be a day or so before the item’s sell-by date.
 It’s a great time to pick up whole birds or chicken pieces which can be used immediately or frozen for later.

 I promise that you’ll love this because the spicing isn’t over-the-top.
 Many of the recipes I initially tried from various websites were under-spiced and very bland.
 I took the experiences of what seemed to work (and what didn’t) and eventually created this favorite.

 You’ll see that you can use either white or black pepper.
-White pepper has a slightly different taste, but makes the chicken equally delicious.
+White pepper has a slightly different taste but makes the chicken equally delicious.
 And I’ve also swapped out the paprika for smoked paprika.
 This has added a nice smoky flavor to the chicken and the carrots once cooked.